paldhous/ucb/2015/dataviz/md_raw/class1.md

 I hope you will get hooked on the power of a statistical way of thinking.
 As data artist [Martin Wattenberg](http:/www.bewitched.com/) of Google has said: [“Visualization is a gateway drug to statistics.”](http://www.newscientist.com/blogs/culturelab/2011/02/data-artists-visualisation-as-a-gateway-drug.html)

+### The data we will use today

+Download the data for this session from [here](data/week1.zip), unzip the folder and place it on your desktop.
+It contains the following files:

+- `mlb_salaries_2013.csv` Salaries of players in Major League Baseball at the start of the 2013 season, from the [Lahman Baseball Database](http://www.seanlahman.com/baseball-archive/statistics/).

+- `disease_democ.csv` Data illustrating a [controversial theory](http://www.newscientist.com/article/mg21028133.300-genes-germs-and-the-origins-of-politics.html) suggesting that the emergence of democratic political systems has depended largely on nations having low rates of infectious disease, from the [Global Infectious Diseases and Epidemiology Network](http://www.gideononline.com/) and *[Democratization: A Comparative Analysis of 170 Countries](http://www.amazon.com/Democratization-Comparative-Analysis-Countries-Routledge/dp/0415318602)*.

+- `gdp_pc.csv` [World Bank data](http://data.worldbank.org/indicator/NY.GDP.PCAP.PP.CD) on 2014 Gross Domestic Product (GDP) per capita for the world's nations, in current international dollars, corrected for purchasing power in different territories.

+All of these files are in CSV format, which stands for comma-separated values.
+These are plain text files, in which fields in the data are separated by commas, and each record is on a separate row.
+CSV is a common format for storing and exchanging data, and can be read by most data analysis and visualization software.
+Values that are intended to be treated as text, rather than numbers, are often enclosed in quote marks.

+When you ask for data, requesting CSVs or other plain text files is a good idea, as just about all software that handles data can export data as text.
+The characters used to separate the variables, called ‘delimiters,’ may vary. a `.tsv` extension, for instance, indicates that the variables are separated by tabs.
+More generally, text files have the extention `.txt`.

 ### Types of data: categorical vs. continuous

 Before analyzing a dataset, or attempting to draw a graphic, it’s important to consider what, exactly, you’re working with.